-Hydraulic conductivity is the ease with which water can move through porous spaces and fractures in soil or rock, subject to a hydraulic gradient and conditioned upon the level of saturation and permeability of the material.
-Hydraulic conductivity is generally determined either through an empirical approach by which the hydraulic conductivity is correlated to soil properties or through an experimental approach whereby the hydraulic conductivity is calculated by experimentation.
-Methods in each approach are presented here.
+Hydraulic conductivity is the ease with which water moves through porous spaces and fractures in soil or rock.
+It is subject to a hydraulic gradient and affected by saturation level and permeability of the material.
+Hydraulic conductivity is generally determined either through one of two approaches.
+An empirical approach correlates hydraulic conductivity to soil properties.
+A second approach calculates hydraulic conductivity through experimentation.

 The Empirical Approach

 Calculate hydraulic conductivity empirically by selecting a method based on grain-size distribution through the material.
 Each method is derived from a general equation.
 The general equation is:

 Where K = hydraulic conductivity; g = acceleration due to gravity; v = kinematic viscosity; C = sorting coefficient; ƒn = porosity function; and de = effective grain diameter.
 The kinematic viscosity (v) is determined by the dynamic viscosity (µ) and the fluid (water) density (ρ) as:

 The values of C, ƒ and d depend on the method used in the grain-size analysis.
 Porosity (n) is derived from the empirical relationship n=0.255 x (1+0.83U) where the coefficient of grain uniformity (U) is given by U=d60/d10.
 In the sample, d60 represents the grain diameter (mm) in which 60 percent of the sample is more fine and d10 represents the grain diameter (mm) for which 10 percent of the sample is more fine.